Pixel 3 XL vs. iPhone XS Max vs. Note 9 vs. LG V40

 Our mega camera comparisons are still to come -- they take gargantuan effort, but are worth waiting for.
 What we can tell you is that the LG, iPhone and Galaxy phones are muscle-bound with camera options and tools.
 The LG V40's three rear cameras are especially braggadocious.
 For example, you can take a photo from each rear camera at the same time to either use individually or to stitch together.

-All fur of these phones lean on AI camera software.
+All four of these phones lean on AI camera software.
 The V40 and Note 9 change your settings when it senses one of almost 20 scenes (e.g. pets, blue sky).
 And the V40 and iPhone XS Max take dramatic photos with digital lighting effects.
-The Pixel 3XL can take wide-angle selfies, and promises clean, crisp low-light photos that never need a flash, and excellent digital zoom.
+The Pixel 3XL can take wide-angle selfies and promises clean, crisp low-light photos that never need a flash, and excellent digital zoom.

-At stake here is the importance of the multi-camera trend.
-Google's single rear lens throws down the gauntlet against phones with multiple rear cameras, like the V40 (and Huawei P20 Pro's) three rear cameras apiece.
+At stake here is the importance of the multicamera trend.
+Google's single rear lens throws down the gauntlet against phones with multiple rear cameras, like the V40's (and Huawei P20 Pro's) three rear cameras apiece.
 Are they really necessary for producing terrific shots or mostly window dressing to impress buyers and set the phonemakers apart?

 On the other hand, Google seems to think that a second lens does make a difference on the front-facing camera.
 We'll need to test these phones pretty exhaustively to see what the camera results tell us.